rdlowrey/auryn/README.md

     }
 }

-$injector = new Auryn\Provider;
+$injector = new Auryn\Injector;

-// Tell the Provider class to inject an instance of V8 any time
+// Tell the Injector class to inject an instance of V8 any time
 // it encounters an Engine type-hint
 $injector->alias('Engine', 'V8');